Onto-Med/concept-graphs/README.md

 `curl -X POST -F data=@"PATH/TO/DATA.zip" -F config=@"PATH/TO/CONFIG.yaml" -F labels=@"PATH/TO/LABELS.yaml" http://SOME_IP:SOME_PORT/preprocessing`

 * `data`  (mandatory) : the text files provided as one zip file
-* `config` (optional) : configurations for the preprocessing step provided as yaml file
+* `config` (optional) : configurations for the preprocessing step provided as yaml file (if not provided, default values will be used)
 * `labels` (optional) : the label (if any) of each data text file provided as yaml file (line-wise) (e.g. an entry looks like this: `file1: LABEL1`)

 ### `/embedding`
+embed the extracted phrases into a vector space

+`curl -X POST -F config=@"PATH/TO/CONFIG.yaml" http://SOME_IP:SOME_PORT/preprocessing`

+* `config` (optional) : configurations for the embedding step provided as yaml file (if not provided, default values will be used)

 ### `/clustering`